Elementary Music Teachers: Education Requirements and Career Info

 Learn about the education and preparation needed to become an elementary music teacher.
 Get a quick view of the requirements as well as details about degree programs, job duties and certification requirements to find out if this is the career for you.

 Elementary music teachers work with children in kindergarten through fifth grade to enrich their knowledge in the world of music.
 Like all teachers, elementary music teachers are responsible for creating lesson plans for classroom instruction, administering tests and assigning homework and projects to students.
+Professionals in this field may complete a bachelor's in music education or a bachelor's in elementary education with a music minor, as well as gain certification through their state.

 |Other Requirements||Certificate/license for public school teachers|